unicode-org/message-format-wg/exploration/variable-mutability.md

 declared names that would confuse translators and others.
 This would mean that we provide no defense on the syntax level.

-## Alternatives Considered

-_What other solutions are available?_
-_How do they compare against the requirements?_
-_What other properties they have?_

 ### All Variables are Mutable; Shared Namespace

 **This is the current design.**